-&lt;sup>11 Y Combinator Interview at 13:00.
+11 Y Combinator Interview at 13:00.

-56. Yet on August 3, 2018-the very next day-Lambda's executive leadership team reprimanded Lambda's Director of Career Readiness for poor job placement rate performance, sending her an "Employee Corrective Action Form."
-The form stated that the employee's "performance in recent months has not met the expectations for the Career Coach/Director of Career Readiness role at Lambda School.
-Overall placement numbers are low and the time to placement is much higher than desired."

-57. The Corrective Action Form continued:

-Placements are the most critical component of Lambda's operations, not only in the School's obligation to its students, but to the prosperity of the company as a whole.
-A common discussion point in regards to Outcomes is that current placement rates are too low and time to placement is too high.
-Creative tactics and adjustments to current careers processes as well as follow through are needed to improve both of these measurements. . . .

-CS1 students graduated on 1/19/18.
+1 57.
+Throughout at least 2018 and 2019, Lambda's website advertised job placement rates 2 of over 80%.
+At all times relevant to this demand, Lambda's executive leadership, including Mr. 3 Allred, knew that these widely disseminated job placement rates were false and misleading.
+4 58.
+On August 2, 2018, Mr. Allred, Ben Nelson (co-founder and Chief Technology 5 Officer), and Ryan Holdaway (Vice President of Outcomes), stated the following in a post on the 6 Lambda Scho ol Blog: "[E]very single Lambda School graduate who has been on the job market for 7 six months is either employed in a full-time role as a software engineer or has joined an early startup 8 working for e quity."
+12 9 59.
+Yet on August 3, 2018-the very next day-Lambda's executive leadership team 10 reprimanded Lambda's Director of Career Readiness for poor job placement performance, sending 11 her an "Empl oyee Corrective Action Form."
+The form stated that the employee's "performance in 12 recent months s has not met the expectations for the Career Coach/Director of Career Readiness role at 13 Lambda Scho ol.
+Overall placement numbers are low and the time to placement is much higher than 14 desired."
+15 60.
+The Corrective Action Form continued: 16 Placements are the most critical component of Lambda's operations, not 17 only in the School's obligation to its students, but to the prosperity of the company as a whole.
+A common discussion point in regards to Outcomes is that current placement rates are too low and time to 18 placement is too high.
+Creative tactics and adjustments to current careers processes as well as follow through are needed to improve both 19 of these measurements 20 CS1 students graduated on $1/19/18$.
 Since then we've had a new class graduate approximately every five weeks.
-As of 8/1/18, only 16 students of the 48 graduated students assigned to [the employee] have been placed.
+As of $8/1/18$, only 16 students 21 of the 48 graduated students assigned to [the employee] have been placed.
+22 placed.
+23 61.
+Two months later, on October 8, 2018, Lambda continued to tout its high job 24 placement rat es.
+Its website announced that: "Since Lambda School's inception in April 2017, over 25 26 $\frac{12}{12}$ Austen Allr ed, Introducing Lambda Next - Our Revolutionary New Job Search and Placement 27 Program, Me dium: Lambda School Blog (Aug.
+2, 2018), https://medium.com/lambda-school- 28 603ef12f7d37 COMPLAINT Г 10

-58. Two months later, on October 8, 2018, Lambda continued to tout its high job placement rates, announcing on its website: "Since Lambda School's inception in April 2017, over 75 Lambda School graduates have been hired, including 83% of early cohorts, with an average salary increase of over \$47,000 per hired graduate."
+75 Lambda School graduates have been hired, including 83% of early cohorts, with an average salary 1 increase of over \$47,000 per hired graduate."
+2